suriyun-production/mmorpg-kit-docs/docs/pages/026-server-architecture.md

 *   `Chat server`, this server will handle user chat, this server will connect to Central server to send its address
 *   `Map spawn server`, this server will connect to central server and then central server will send request to this server to start an map servers
 *   `Map server`, this server will handle gameplay, each Map scene will handle by 1 server, so if you have 3 maps, it will run 3 servers to handle each map, this server will connect to Central server to send its address and users list, also connect to Chat server to send/receive chat messages
+*   `Database management server`, this server will handle database operation.